MPL Philippines: Franchise Era (2021–present)

 Season 15 would produce three teams that won 10 games or more in a single season with Team Liquid (12–2), Aurora (12–2), and ONIC (10–4) being the top three teams.
 ONIC would pitch a potential back-to-back campaign but was denied by Team Liquid PH after they defeated ONIC 4–3 in the grand finals.
-Team Liquid now holds three MPL titles, tying Blacklist International's title count.
+Team Liquid held three MPL titles, tying Blacklist International's title count.
 Season 15 also saw the departures of Blacklist International and RSG Philippines as franchise teams and was replaced by Middle East powerhouse teams Team Falcons and Twisted Minds.
 In the same year, Team Liquid PH ended the Philippines' MSC title drought after defeating defending champions SRG OG Esports in the finals, 4–1.

 Season 16 saw Aurora Gaming tie ONIC Philippines' 13–0 win streak record before their run was cut short by Team Liquid PH in the Grand Finals.
-Defending MSC champions Team Liquid PH advanced to their second straight finals as the third seed and delivered the league's first Grand Finals sweep since Season 13, defeating Aurora 4–0 to claim their third title in four tournaments and complete the "Golden Road."
-Meanwhile, TNC Pro Team recorded its best finish since Season 9, placing third after defeating Twisted Minds and defending world champions ONIC PH in the lower bracket before falling to Team Liquid PH 4–1 in the semifinals.
+Defending MSC champions Team Liquid PH advanced to their second straight finals as the third seed and delivered the league's first Grand Finals sweep since Season 13, defeating Aurora 4–0 to claim their third title in four tournaments and were well on their way to completing the "Golden Road."
+Team Liquid PH and Aurora Gaming represented the Philippines in the MLBB M7 World Championship where Team Liquid PH's path to the "Golden Road" was cut short after they were eliminated by MPL ID Runner-up Alter Ego who would eventually fall in the Grand Finals as Aurora Gaming wins its first ever championship, and the Philippines' sixth in seven world championships, in a 4-0 grand finals sweep.
+Aurora Gaming's MLBB M7 World Championship win also marks the second time an MPL runner up won the Championship and the first time that both grand finalists were runners-up of their respective home leagues.

+Meanwhile, Season 16 also saw TNC Pro Team record its best finish since Season 9, placing third after defeating Twisted Minds and defending world champions ONIC PH in the lower bracket before falling to Team Liquid PH 4–1 in the semifinals.

+Season 17 saw the first Indonesian import to the Philippines in Clayton "Savero" Kuswanto for Onic Philippines.
+Team Liquid PH would go three-consecutive seasons as the first seed, finishing 13–1 – their second consecutive 13-1 standing in the regular season – and becomes the first team in MPL Philippines history to go back to the finals for three-consecutive seasons.
+Liquid would be joined by Team Falcons PH – who got a regular season rebound to a 12-2 standing from their Season sixteen showing – and qualified to MSC 2026 to Paris.
+In MSC 2026, it was the worst performance by both Filipino representatives since 2019 where no Filipino teams advanced to the Grand Finals.
+Defending champions Team Liquid PH suffered an early playoff exit and Team Falcons PH getting bested in five games by Burmese champions Yangon Galacticos.